KnowledgeEdgeAI/PETs_for_Public_Health_Challenge/README.rst

 Description

-This analysis tracks mobility by monitoring transactions in the "Airlines" category, which reflects the transportation sector.
+This analysis tracks mobility by monitoring differential private time series release of financial transactions in the "Airlines" category, which reflects the transportation sector.

 Assumptions